 Employment tax year-end planning essentials

-2014 payroll year-end checklist
+2015 payroll year-end checklist

 Similar to last year, there are numerous changes to consider, including those pertaining to the taxation and reporting of fringe benefits and the requirements for filing state Forms W-2 and unemployment insurance returns electronically.

-- Ernst & Young LLP’s 2014 sample payroll year-end checklist
+- Ernst & Young LLP’s sample 2015 payroll year-end checklist

-- 2015 federal holidays
+- Table 1: 2016 federal holidays

-- Filing electronically for 2014
+- Filing electronically for 2015

-- State Form W-2 filing method requirements
+- Table 4: State Form W-2 filing method requirements

-- State unemployment insurance filing method requirements
+- Table 5: State unemployment insurance filing method requirements

 - Year-end employment tax reporting compliance